 Atlas Montane Review

-Cons: Mediocre flotation for the length, strapped deck/binding attachment
+Cons: Mediocre flotation for the length, strapped binding attachment isn't ideal

 Manufacturer: Atlas Snowshoes

 |Price||Check Price at Backcountry|